“In the right light, at the right time, everything is extraordinary.” – Aaron Rose

-‘Tis the season at the Cameron Art Museum as the sparkle and magic of the holidays become center stage.
-The museum will host a variety of events to bring visual art, community, craft, and reflection together in a celebration of light that will illuminate all throughout the holiday season.
+Celebrate Illuminating LIGHT at Cameron Art Museum this Holiday Season as the sparkle and magic of the holidays become center stage.
+The museum will host a variety of events that bring visual art, community, craft, and reflection together in a celebration of light that sparkles all throughout the holiday season.

-Cameron Art Museum invites the community to take part in the highly popular floating lantern ceremony, this year to be held the eve- ning of Jan.
-12, 2020.
+To continue the theme of light and expression through lanterns, Cameron Art Museum also invites the community to take part in the highly popular floating lantern ceremony, this year to be held the evening of Jan.
+9, 2021.

-“We wanted to create a meaningful tradition here for the holidays to include everyone in the community,” says Nan Pope of the Cam- eron Art Museum.
+“We wanted to create a meaningful tradition here for the holidays to include everyone in the community,” said Nan Pope of the Cameron Art Museum.